sshyran/wire-server-deploy-networkless/README.md

 This repo contains tools for using the [docker-squid4](https://github.com/wireapp/docker-squid4) docker image to set up a completely transparent proxy host.
 This host is to proxy all traffic during a WIRE installation, so that the exact same installation can be performed from cache, without internet access.
+It also contains scripts and documentation for prototyping this environment using the KVM virtualization suite, on linux.

 # Status